Ali00000007/webprogramming_coursework/README.md

 Uses the `/allresults` route to fetch stored race data.

 - The admin has the ability to view all the race results via a single click on the *"Load All Races"* button.
-- Each race displays its name, which the admin can share with runners before or after the event.
+- Each race displays its name, which the admin can share with runners before (if they agree onm a race name before the event) or after the event.
 - Data is stored in an SQLite database with two tables: `races` and `results`.

 This system supports viewing full race histories beyond a single session.